wlcreate/resilia-take-home/README.md

 ```

 **Note**: For convenience, it's important to start the backend (Rails) server first.
 By doing so, Rails will be available at `localhost:3000` and then the frontend (React) will change to a different port after prompting you in the terminal (simply type `y` once the prompt appears).
 You will then be able to view the frontend at `localhost:3001`.

+## Solution Formulation
+I chose my tech stack because I am most familiar and comfortable with it, especially because I have not created from scratch a backend with a different database yet.

+That said, what I like most about Rails is how easy it is to create seed data and see the schema and migrations.
+Since there is only one model (Notification) and therefore no relations, I decided to not include [Serializers](https://github.com/rails-api/active_model_serializers) and found no reason to add anything within the model.
+On the other hand, since the requirements specified for the notifications to be sent from the API, I only have one `get` route that, through the `NotificationsController`, sends all the notifications with the `index` method when a request is made.

+I chose React as my frontend to take advantage of React's state, props, and hooks.
+I decided to use the `useEffect` hook so that on page load/refresh the notifications will be fetched and displayed because I believe it is better user experience; I do not think that the user would necessarily want to see a blank page first and then need to do an "extra step" by clicking on something to get the notifications.
+Once the notifications are received as a response from the API, I turn that response into JSON and then save update the state of `notifications`.
+I decided to also separate the `NotificationsContainer` and `Notification` into their own components to separate concerns, make it easier to debug, and make them reusable for the future.
+As a result, since I separated these components I needed to pass the notifications to display as props.